shrutiap05/Movies_Recommendation_System/README.md

 <b>The types of Recommender used :</b> </br>

 1. Unwatchted Movie Recommender : This model gives the recommendation based on reviews.</br>
-2.Simple Movie Recommender : This model gives the recommends the movies that are more popular and more critically acclaimed.
-                             This model does not give personalized recommendations based on the user.</br>
+2.Simple Movie Recommender : This model gives the recommends the movies that are more popular and more critically acclaimed.This model does not give personalized recommendations based on the user.</br>
 3.Metadata based  Movie Recommender : This model uses the crew information of the movie data and the keywords to recommend the movie.</br>
 4.Content Based Recommender :  This model gives the recommendation based on Movie Overviews, Taglines and description.</br>
 5.User rating based Movie Recommender :  This model gives the personalized recommendations based on the user ratings.</br>